55637 Uni

 55637 Uni (provisional designation ') is a large trans-Neptunian object that orbits the Sun in the Kuiper belt beyond Neptune.
 It briefly garnered scientific attention when it was found to have an unexpectedly low density of about 0.82 g/cm^{3}.

 It was discovered on 30 October 2002, by the Spacewatch program.

-Uni has an absolute magnitude of about 4.0, and Spitzer Space Telescope results estimate it to be about 660 km in diameter.
-The low density of this and many other mid-sized TNOs implies that they have never compressed into fully solid bodies, let alone differentiated or collapsed into hydrostatic equilibrium, and so are not likely to be dwarf planets.

-Uni has one known moon, Tinia, discovered in 2005.
+Spitzer Space Telescope results estimate it to be approximately 659 km in diameter.
+2 occultations in 2026 measured diameters of 571 km and 610 km.
+It has one known moon, named Tinia, which was discovered in 2005.